Assault & Battery Lawyer in Connecticut

 - Assault on a Dept. of Correction employee, or prison official

 These charges may result in a required or additional 1 year in prison, mandatory.

 How to Beat a Connecticut Assault & Battery Charge

 There are many different ways to successfully win a criminal assault case in court.
 To get the charges reduced, I will often contest the intent of the accused, or challenge the degree of the injury.

 To get a case dismissed, I will argue that the fight was mutual, or that the other person started it and it was self defense.

 These cases can be complicated, and how I would actually proceed really depends on the facts of your case.
-Call me, your assault lawyer in Connecticut, for a free consultation, and after reviewing the facts I’ll tell you exactly what I can do to help you.
+For a free consultation on Connecticut assault laws, and any other criminal charges, and penalties, call me at (860) 573-0700.